Astiliano/stranger_danger/slack_message_spam_bot/README.md

 SlackAdder is a Slack bot that listens for mention commands and invites the specified bot/user to a set of channels (individual channel IDs, `#channel` names, or predefined channel groups sourced from `channel_groups.json`).
 It can auto-join public channels before inviting the target bot, and reports any Slack API errors it encounters.

+Looking for a fast path?
+See `SIMPLE_README.md` for the condensed setup checklist.

 ## Prerequisites

 1. **Python 3.10 or newer**